[Holodeck –

 DALBY: It’s the gel packs again.

-TORRES: Deck four, section nine C
+TORRES: Deck four, section nine C.

 JANEWAY [OC]: Bridge to Engineering.
 Report.